 Also, the reason I chose the Birthday and Family Celebrations cookbook menu is that not all the items on the menu are new items that need a recipe.
 So with items such as the turkey or the mashed potatoes, you can just make the way you always do and not get overwhelmed by fifteen new recipes that you need to create.
 Lastly, my mother has a huge collection of Libby glassware and Fire King dishes from the 1960s so doing a menu from 1963 seemed like a match made in heaven.
 Oh and the pie but I will discuss that in a later post.

 So what is on the menu? (click on the recipes with asterisks to go the post that includes the recipe)

 1963 Thanksgiving Menu

-The foods with an asterisks are the items that I followed from the cookbook.
-The rest of the food the cookbook assumes either you already have a recipe or it is something you can purchase at the store.
+The foods with asterisks are the items that I followed from the cookbook.
+For the rest of the food, the cookbook assumes either you already have a recipe or it is something you can purchase at the store.
 I did have to make a substitution with the cranberry sauce.
 The original recipe called for making a mold with fresh cranberries but when I made this menu, fresh cranberries were not available yet.
 Therefore I used the canned jellied cranberry sauce instead as I could not substitute the recipe I usually make for Thanksgiving as it too uses fresh cranberries.
 I am still going to make the recipe just later in the month and if it works out I will do a post with the recipe.
-So in the next two weeks I will first talk about the starters, then move to the main course and finish with the dessert.
-Thank you in advance letting me indulge in a girl hood dream!
+So in the next two weeks, I will first talk about the starters, then move to the main course and finish with the dessert.
+Thank you in advance for letting me indulge in a girlhood dream!
 Also yes I fully admit I was a weird child and I am absolutely fine with that.